AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 `uint` `required`

 Specifies the maximum number of sound channels to render by Amplimix.
-It equals the number of sound simultaneously playing in the game.
+It equals the number of sounds simultaneously playing in the game.
 If the maximum number of channels is reached, Amplitude will prioritize the most important channels and virtualize the others.

 ### virtual_channels

 `uint` `required`

 Specifies the maximum number of virtual channels to use in addition to active channels.
-Amplimix doesn't render virtual channels, but all the information about them are still tracked.
+Amplimix doesn't render virtual channels, but all the information about them is still tracked.

 ### pipeline

 `array` `required`

-It's inside the `pipeline` setting you describe the graph in which audio data will be processed before to be sent to the audio device for rendering.
-This setting take as value an array of sound processor definitions that will be applied to the audio data.
-For further explanation about how to setup a pipeline, see the [Pipeline & Sound Processors](../pipeline-and-sound-processors) guide.
+It's inside the `pipeline` setting you describe the graph in which audio data will be processed before it is sent to the audio device for rendering.
+This setting takes as value an array of sound processor definitions that will be applied to the audio data.
+For further explanation about how to set up a pipeline, see the [Pipeline & Sound Processors](../pipeline-and-sound-processors) guide.

 ## game